Alexander H. Johnson

 54th Massachusetts Volunteer Infantry

-Richard Massey's great-grand uncle Alexander Hemenway was a 1st Sergeant in Company F, 54th Massachusetts.
+Richard Massey's great-grand uncle Alexander Hemenway was a 1st sergeant in Company F, 54th Massachusetts.
 The adult image of Alex Johnson shown above was a Grand Army of the Republic photo taken around 1889.
 He is wearing 1st Sergeant Hemenway's coat.
 Alex Johnson used the "Major" designation, as seen on the image above, because he considered himself a Drum Major.
 He taught drums to many students and also established a drum and bugle corps.

-Alexander Johnson died 19 March, 1930, at the age of 82, just a few weeks after the 67th anniversary of his enlistment in the 54th.
+Alexander Johnson died 19 March 1930, at the age of 82, just a few weeks after the 67th anniversary of his enlistment in the 54th.

-The photographs and information were submitted by Alexander H. Johnson's great grandson, Richard Massey, Camp Secretary-Treasurer, Willie Grout Camp #25, Sons of Union Veterans of the Civil War, Worcester, Massachusetts.
+The photographs and information were submitted by Alexander Johnson's great grandson, Richard Massey, Camp Secretary-Treasurer, Willie Grout Camp #25, Sons of Union Veterans of the Civil War, Worcester, Massachusetts.

 The following was obtained by the Battle of Olustee Webmaster.